 But thanks to advances in vehicle technology, big organizations like Coca-Cola, UPS, and even the Los Angeles Police Department have now added EVs to their fleets.
-(Read more on how leading companies are pursuing green fleet management here.)
 The demand created by these deep-pocketed organizations will hopefully bring the production cost of EVs down to where they’re more practical for the everyday buyer.

 Many experts believe we are at the tipping point where EVs are actually starting to be an economically sound choice for vehicles operating in dense urban areas.
 In fact, many individuals and large organizations are starting to choose EVs to save money as a key incentive rather than solely to reduce emissions.